Judge finds Honduras lawmaker guilty in defamation case

 - Trump thought firing Flynn would end ‘Russia thing,’ Christie writes

+Speaking to local reporters outside the courtroom, Borjas said that she planned to appeal the verdict in Honduras and if necessary to international legal bodies.
+Borjas had said prior to the verdict that she feared it could be used to try to oust her from the congress.

 Borjas read Atala’s name from a security ministry’s inspector general report about the 2016 killing of environmental activist Berta Caceres.
+She said she read it publicly because she knew it was in prosecutors’ possession, but had not been acted on.

+Luis Padilla, a lawyer for Atala, said they were satisfied with the judge’s decision and believed that justice had been done.

+Padilla said he believed they had presented sufficient evidence to cast doubt on the authenticity of the document that Borjas had read for the press.
+He said she had made a “false accusation” against his client without taking steps to verify the information.

 Honduras has a criminal defamation law that allows private citizens to bring criminal proceedings for so-called honor crimes.